What do you really need from God right now? What blessing do you want from him? How badly do you want it?

 Jacob then limps toward his tense reunion with Esau with a weakened body and a strengthened faith.
 Having wrestled with God, he knows his prayers regarding Esau will be answered.

-Multiple Blessings Came Through the Wrestling
+Blessings Through Wrestling

 Take note of what God did when he wrestled Jacob.
 Jacob began the night dreading Esau’s arrival.
 He was full of fear and desperation.
 But he ended the night of struggle with God’s blessing and a renewed faith.
 All of our struggling with God in faith leads to peace.